IngeborgArdoe/training/foundation_english/exercise-11.md

 1. Get departure data for the bus

-   Get departure data for the bus and display it in the form.
+   Get departure data for the bus and display it in the form (http://reisapi.ruter.no/StopVisit/GetDepartures/3010146).
-   (http://reisapi.ruter.no/StopVisit/GetDepartures/3010146).

-2. Get weather forcasts
+2. Get weather forecasts

-   Get weather forcasts from YR and dispay bus stops if rain and bike stations otherwise.
+   Get weather forecasts from YR and dispay bus stops if rain and bike stations otherwise (https://api.rss2json.com/v1/api.json?rss_url=http%3A%2F%2Fwww.yr.no%2Fsted%2Fnorge%2FOslo%2Foslo%2Foslo%2Fvarsel.rss).
-   (https://api.rss2json.com/v1/api.json?rss_url=http%3A%2F%2Fwww.yr.no%2Fsted%2Fnorge%2FOslo%2Foslo%2Foslo%2Fvarsel.rss).